Boubakary Diarra

-Boubakary Diarra (born 30 August 1993) is a French-born football player who has played for a number of European clubs and represented Mali at youth level.
+Boubakary Diarra (born 30 August 1993) is a French professional footballer who plays as a defensive midfielder for Maltese Premier League club Sliema Wanderers.

+Early life

+Boubakary Diarra was born on 30 August 1993 in Villepinte, France.

 Club career

-He made his professional debut in the Segunda Liga for Sporting Covilhã on 8 August 2016 in a game against Desportivo das Aves.
+He made his professional debut in the Segunda Liga for Covilhã on 8 August 2016 in a game against Aves.

 On 28 June 2018, he signed a two-year contract with Portuguese Primeira Liga side Tondela.

 However, just two months later, and without playing any games for Tondela, he signed a two-year contract with Italian Serie C club Rieti on 28 August 2018.
 On 18 January 2019 he was released from his Rieti contract by mutual consent.

-On 1 February 2019, he joined Portuguese second-tier club Cova Piedade.
+On 1 February 2019, he joined Portuguese second-tier club Cova da Piedade.

 On 22 June 2022, Diarra joined Saudi Arabian club Hajer.
 On 22 August 2022, Diarra's contract with the club was canceled despite making no appearances.

+In early 2023 season he plays for Mosta in Malta.

+PSIS Semarang

+On 10 June 2023, Diarra move to Indonesia and signed one-year contract with Liga 1 club PSIS Semarang.
+On 3 July 2023 Diarra scored a goal in his debut match against Bhayangkara at the Jatidiri Stadium, Semarang.

+On 20 June 2024, PSIS Semarang officially extended Diarra's contract for the next two seasons.

 International

 He represented Mali at the 2013 African U-20 Championship.